 Later, Joseph of Arimathea asked Pilate for the body of Jesus.
 Now Joseph was a disciple of Jesus, but secretly because he feared the Jewish leaders.
 With Pilate’s permission, he came and took the body away.
 He was accompanied by Nicodemus, the man who earlier had visited Jesus at night.
 Nicodemus brought a mixture of myrrh and aloes, about seventy-five pounds.
 Taking Jesus’ body, the two of them wrapped it, with the spices, in strips of linen.
 This was in accordance with Jewish burial customs.
 At the place where Jesus was crucified, there was a garden, and in the garden a new tomb, in which no one had ever been laid.
 Because it was the Jewish day of Preparation and since the tomb was nearby, they laid Jesus there.—John 19:38-42

-We may be so familiar with the account of Jesus’ death and resurrection, that we may miss the significance of his burial.
-But burial wasn’t guaranteed for criminals who were crucified.
+We may be so familiar with the account of Jesus’ death and resurrection that we may miss the significance of his burial.
+Burial wasn’t guaranteed for criminals.
 In fact, the Romans often provided no burial at all to those they crucified.
-To add to their shameful death, they would leave them on the cross at the mercy of scavenger animals like vultures.
-But in some cases, they would relent and release them to family members to be buried.
-Add to this that Jews at this time, would not bury the executed in a traditional family tomb.
-The most likely resting place was a common grave with other criminals.
+To add to their shameful death, they would leave them on the cross at the mercy of scavenging vultures.
+Yet, in some cases, they would relent and release them to family members to be buried.
+Add to this that Jews at this time would never bury criminals in a traditional family tomb.
+Their most likely resting place was a common grave with other criminals.
 Imagine if this had been the fate of Jesus.

 It might have been except for the courageous act of Joseph and Nicodemus.
 Both, who ironically, had come to follow Jesus in secret.
 Even in the midst of fear, Joseph takes a significant risk.
 Mark 15:42-43 describes Joseph’s actions this way: